Librarika/manual/docs/barcode-labels.md

      ![Barcode Labels page label](img/barcode-labels-page-label.png)

-* In this page you apply label per your choice.
+* In this page you can apply label per your choice.
 * If you click on `Lines` then it will be appear like below.

      ![Barcode Labels page lines](img/barcode-labels-page-lines.png)